nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_referralrequest.md

   </tr>
 </table>

-Reference to the referral letter(s) and any other supporting documents.
-This can also include reference to any other resources which are relevant to the referral but are not specified to use any other <code>referralRequest</code> element, for instance, this could include reference to linked observations or test results.
+Reference to the referral letter(s) and any other supporting documents or resources which are not covered by other more specific elements, for instance this could include reference to linked observations or test results.

+This does not apply to a linked problem.
+The problem **MUST** be included in the bundle and reference to the <code>referralRequest</code>.
+The <code>referralRequest</code> **MUST NOT** reference to the problem.

 ### note